 Movement Patterns: The 6 Fundamentals You Need To Be Training

 If you want to be a well-rounded human and Move Better, Feel Better, Be Better.
-You need to be working the big 6 movement patterns.
-The reason these are the 6 fundamentals, is that if you can perform these big 6 perfectly, there isn’t much you can’t deal with on a day to day basis.
+You need to be working on these six movement patterns.
+These are the six fundamentals because if you can perform these big six perfectly, there isn’t much you can’t deal with on a day-to-day basis.

-They are also the building blocks for progressing into more complex movements, such as Olympic lifting, kipping movements, plyometrics (dynamic), or HIIT.
+They are also the building blocks for more complex movements, such as Olympic lifting, kipping, plyometrics (dynamic), or HIIT.
 They start with the following, but once you master them, the sky is the limit:

 The 6 Fundamental Movement Patterns